 Wu, S. J., Mei, B., & Cervantez, J. (2022).
 Perceptions and preferences of workplace participation: A cross-cultural study.
 Frontiers in Psychology, 305.

-Project in progress (Manuscript in prep): Increasing productivity and morale at work: A proposal at Princeton (with Betsy Levy Paluck).
+Project in progress (Manuscript in prep): Increasing productivity and morale at work: A field experiment at an elite university.

 Project in progress: Celebrity media influence and charitable giving (with David Rand-MIT, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein-MIT).